niteshchoudhary692/Poly-proof-3rd/README.md

 By running this script, you will deploy the Verifier contract and verify the proof against the circuit, ensuring the correctness of your implementation.

+### Conclusion

+In conclusion, this digital circuit implemented in circom version 2.0.0 demonstrates a basic combination of logical gates to perform fundamental logic operations.
+The circuit consists of three template components: AND, OR, and NOT, which are utilized in the main logic defined within the MyCircuit template.

+By providing two input signals a and b, the circuit performs logical AND and NOT operations to generate two intermediate signals X and Y. These intermediate signals are then used to perform a logical OR operation, resulting in the final output signal Q.

+This circuit can serve as a foundation for more complex digital systems and arithmetic logic units (ALUs).
+Its simplicity and modularity make it suitable for educational purposes, as well as for prototyping and testing various logic configurations.

+To use the circuit, circom version 2.0.0 must be installed on the system, and the circuit needs to be compiled to generate the corresponding .json and .wasm files.
+With the circuit compiled, users can set input values for signals a and b, perform calculations, and retrieve the output value Q.

+The project is provided under the permissive MIT License, granting users the freedom to use, modify, and distribute the circuit as they see fit.